Audit evidence: Effect of technology on audit evidence

-Big Data and Audit Evidence
+Big data and audit evidence

 Audit technology has allowed auditors to acquire audit evidence from multiple sources, both financial and non-financial.
 Technology that works with big data can work alongside audit evidence to increase the quality and efficiency of an audit.
 Big data uses pattern recognition, natural-language processing, and data mining to elevate audit data analytics, which is briefly discussed in the paragraph below.
 Additionally, big data is characterized by its size, velocity, veracity, and variety.
 These characteristics allow big data to contribute to the sufficiency and relevancy of audit evidence.
 Big data is an external source obtained directly by the auditor, and therefore, can increase reliability of the audit evidence.
 Since it is real-time data from external sources and is so large, it is more difficult for an individual to tamper with, increasing the reliability.
 If an auditor is having difficulties retrieving clients' information, using big data can serve as an alternative way to obtain relevant information for the audit or can be used in conjunction with existing evidence as a supplement.

 On the other hand, big data could have some drawbacks.
 There are some concerns regarding the data quality you get with big data due to the possibility of increased false positives, which would decrease reliability.
 Additionally, big data evidence can be an indicator of association, but can be misinterpreted as causation, which could lead to inaccurate conclusions.
 As for challenges auditors would face, one would be linking the big data with the relevant, traditional audit evidence in order to complement it.
 Another challenge would involve efficiently and accurately sorting and summarizing the large volume of data, which can be achieved through the use of data mining if done successfully.
 Some sources of big data may come from outlets such as news articles or social media, which could be influenced by biases and make the evidence inappropriate to use as representative of the population.